B1nus/wezy/README.md

 - Webgl for rendering.
 - No function name mangling. "_start" cannot be a name in crust because it starts with an underscore
 - returning a list/map which is created in a function should work.
 Look at go for reference.
 There is no reason this should work from a low level perspective.
+- Don't import functions the source code doesn't use.
+- Don't add javascript code which is not needed.
+> [!NOTE]
+> Keep simple crust examples simple.
+Source code containing a simple assignment should be easy to read in wasm.
+It should be as simple as if you were to write the assignment in wat.
+If that is no longer the case, then I know I have failed with this language.
+One of my main goals is for users to understand the inner workings of the language.
+If I complicate such simple examples, then something has gone terribly wrong.

 # MVP
 - compiles applications that use audio, graphics or input as a website.